 Day 3: Guptkashi – Sonprayag – Kedarnath

-Complete the checkout formalities after having a scrumptious breakfast and then head towards Sonprayag.
-From there you can start the trek to Kedarnath.
-You can trek, hire a Doli/ palki/ pony to cover the 16 km distance to Kedarnath Temple.
+Complete the checkout formalities after having a scrumptious breakfast and head towards Sonprayag.
+From there, you can start the trek to Kedarnath.
+You can trek and hire a Doli/ palki/ pony to cover the 16 km distance to Kedarnath Temple.

 - Distance from Guptkashi to Sonprayag: 30 km Travel Time: 45 minutes approx.

 - Distance from Sonprayag to Kedarnath: 16 km

 Wake up early and attend the Maha Abhishek Ceremony, held at 4:45 AM at the Kedarnath.
 After Puja, savor breakfast at the hotel and check out.
 Start your 16 km trek to Sonprayag or hire a pony/ palki.

 From Sonprayag, start your drive to Rudraprayag.
 On arrival, check-in at the hotel.
 Then, savor dinner and have a sound sleep.

 - Distance from Kedarnath to Sonprayag: 16 km Travel Time: 5-6 hours approx.

 - Distance from Sonprayag to Rudraprayag: 73 km